VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 Winter Session Occupancy

-In order to live on-campus during a Winter Session, students must be registered for at least one Winter Session course, be engaged in a verifiable academically approved project, or be approved to participate in a special College activity.
+In order to live on-campus during a Winter Session, students must be registered for at least one Winter Session course, be engaged in a verifiable academically approved project, or be approved to participate in a special University activity.
 Students residing on-campus for Winter Session, unless assigned to a designated townhouse, are required to purchase one of the dining plans available for residence hall students.
 If the student does not choose a dining plan, they will be assigned the default option.

-Refers to the number of individuals a specific type of room was designed to accommodate.
+Standard Occupancy: Refers to the number of individuals a specific type of room was designed to accommodate.

-Standard Occupancy for each room type is:
+Standard Occupancy for each room type is: Single Room: one student

-- Double Room: two students
+Double Room: two students

-- Triple Room: three students
+Triple Room: three students

-- The Village: Single room in a 4 or 6 person townhouse
+The Village: Single room in a 4 or 6 person townhouse

-Standard Occupancy plus one (such as three persons in a double room, four persons in a triple room, etc.).
+Plus Occupancy: Standard Occupancy plus one (such as three persons in a double room, four persons in a triple room, etc.).

 We recognize that some students may require accommodations based on personal circumstances.
 Students are encouraged to submit accommodations requests in a timely manner.
 Students should submit a Request for Medical Housing Accommodation for review at least 60 business days prior to the start of the semester.
-While the College will attempt to review all such requests, note that any request received later than 60 business days prior to the start of the semester may not be able to be accommodated due to limited space availability.
-For more information about the housing accommodation process or to learn about other accommodations students can visit the SUNY Oswego Accessibility Resources webpage.
+While the University will attempt to review all such requests, note that any request received later than 60 business days prior to the start of the semester may not be able to be accommodated due to limited space availability.
+For more information about the housing accommodation process or to learn about other accommodations students can visit the Accessibility Resources webpage.

 The Housing Application process timeline varies for each student population.
 Housing options, application deadlines, and detailed instructions about the application process can be found on the Residence Life and Housing website.